google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 Measures of Center
 ==================

-Some of the most widely used statistics are “measures of center” which describe where the data is centered.
+Some of the most widely used statistics are “measures of center,” which describe where the data is centered.
 This type of statistic is extremely useful, as it allows you to summarize all the data with one number/category.
 (Statistics like this are called **summary statistics**.)